-Transfer values are those sums paid payable by or receivable from, other pension schemes for individuals only and relate to periods of previous pensionable employment.
+Transfer values are those sums payable by or receivable from other pension schemes and relate to periods of previous pensionable employment.

 Transfers are accounted for on a receipts and payments basis.

 Accruals

 The concept that income and expenditure are recognised as they are earned or incurred, not as money happens to be received or paid.